Shamselgazzar/Sweet-Home/README.md

 3. Integrate a map view for apartment locations
 5. Add a favorites or bookmarking system for users
 6. Enhance the search functionality with more advanced filters and sorting options
-7. Implement full dark mode
+7. Implement a working dark mode
+8. The filter sheet (side menu) are UI-only and not fully connected to the backend.
-8. Add image upload functionality for apartment listings
+9. Add image upload functionality for apartment listings
-9. Implement a review and rating system for apartments
+10. Implement a review and rating system for apartments

 ## Contributing